blundeln/pylens/README.rst

 with some arbitrary structure, such that changes are made surgically to those files to reflect changes in the model (e.g. comments and whitespace are preserved where possible to allow both automated and manual configuration).

+For those familiar with pyparsing, this is like pyparsing but it works in both directions, for parsing *and* unparsing abstract models of data, whilst keeping the idea of simple, in-language parser definition.

 Status
 -----------------------------------------------------